 I always make sure I spend an hour chilling with the Hare Krishnas.
 Their tent can be found in the "Holts" Field close to the Spirit of 71 Stage.
 They generate more of a celebratory atmosphere at night with large crowds gathering to join the chanting.
 The words are easy to learn!
 The Hare Krishnas also usually have a smaller tent in the Healing Field.

 You can find more details on a variety of different faith groups which are represented at the festival HERE and there is a multi-faith chapel called The Sanctuary at the top of Big Ground close to the farm, where daily services are held.

 In the Park next to the Bimble Inn there is usually very impressive exhibit of sand sculpting from Sandalism.
 The creations they come up with are always somehow topical to something going on at the festival that year.

 At the southern tip of the festival site you will find Kings Meadow, otherwise known as the “Sacred Space”.
 Here you will find the famous Stone Circle, which is a hive of activity at night but during the day it is generally a very quiet and peaceful area where one can chill out and take in the fantastic views across the site.

-There are several small tranquil gardens around the Sacred Space and even a pond tucked quietly away to one side near the top entrance to the Dragon camping field.
+There are several small tranquil gardens around the Sacred Space and even a pond tucked quietly away to one side near the Stone Circle.